 He was awarded the school bus contract for 1953- 54 at the school board meeting held on March 3rd of that year.
 Board President Arthur Worthington presented Mr. Fogerty with a certificate signed by all members of the Board of Education and the Administration.
-The certificate read, “Safe Driver Award presented for outstanding operation of motor vehicles”.
-In his congratulatory comments, President Washington also presented Elmer Fogerty with a gold pin signifying 34 years of continuing service, and gave flowers to Mrs. Fogerty.
-Bus drivers were recognized and presented with pins and wallet-size certificates by trustees and representatives of both the district as well as parent-teacher organization.
+The certificate read, “Safe Driver Award presented for the outstanding operation of motor vehicles”.
+In his congratulatory comments, President Washington also presented Elmer Fogerty with a gold pin signifying 34 years of continuous service and gave flowers to Mrs. Fogerty.
+Bus drivers were recognized and presented with pins and wallet-size certificates by trustees and representatives of both the district as well as parent-teacher organizations.

 Elmer was close to his family.
 He would play Santa Clause for his grandkids every Christmas when they were young.
 His grandson Patrick recalled this fondly.